kubesphere/helm-charts/src/main/gitlab/doc/architecture/backup-restore.md

 The sequence of execution is:

-1. Backup the database (if not skipped) using the [GitLab backup rake task](https://gitlab.com/gitlab-org/build/CNG/blob/74dc35d4b481e86330bf6b244f88e5dd8876cc0c/gitlab-task-runner/scripts/bin/backup-utility#L120)
+1. Backup the database (if not skipped) using the [GitLab backup Rake task](https://gitlab.com/gitlab-org/build/CNG/blob/74dc35d4b481e86330bf6b244f88e5dd8876cc0c/gitlab-task-runner/scripts/bin/backup-utility#L120)
-1. Backup the repositories (if not skipped) using the [GitLab backup rake task](https://gitlab.com/gitlab-org/build/CNG/blob/74dc35d4b481e86330bf6b244f88e5dd8876cc0c/gitlab-task-runner/scripts/bin/backup-utility#L123)
+1. Backup the repositories (if not skipped) using the [GitLab backup Rake task](https://gitlab.com/gitlab-org/build/CNG/blob/74dc35d4b481e86330bf6b244f88e5dd8876cc0c/gitlab-task-runner/scripts/bin/backup-utility#L123)
 1. For each of the object storage backends
    1. If the object storage backend is marked for skipping, skip this storage backend.
    1. Tar the existing data in the corresponding object storage bucket naming it `<bucket-name>.tar`
    1. Move the tar to the backup location on disk
-1. Write a `backup_information.yml` file which contains some metadata identifying the version of gitlab, the time of the backup and the skipped items.
+1. Write a `backup_information.yml` file which contains some metadata identifying the version of GitLab, the time of the backup and the skipped items.
 1. Create a tar file containing individual tar files along with `backup_information.yml`
 1. Upload the resulting tar file to object storage `gitlab-backups` bucket.